Everduin94/flotes-blog/src/pages/posts/flotes-2x-faster.md

 ### Lazy Loading

-Just about every framework comes with some implementation of `lazy loading` / `code splitting`.
+Just about every framework comes with some implementation of `lazy loading`.

 Svelte leverages Vite which makes lazy loading intuitive & practically automatic.